concordemod/concorde/readme.md

 # Disclaimer
 Discord is a trademark of Discord Inc. This project is not in anyway associated with or endorsed by Discord Inc.

-Use of Concorde violates Discord's Terms of Service.
-Chances of your account getting banned due to use of Concorde, or any other Discord client modification, are low and has not been reported.
-However, do not use Concorde if your Discord account is extremely important to you.
+Use of any client modification violates Discord's Terms of Service.
+Chances of your account getting banned due to use of Concorde, or any other Discord client modification, are extremely low and no cases have ever been reported.
+However, do not use Concorde if your Discord account is extremely important to you or your account is in low standing.